 As a new project manager, I was taught how to use project management software to create a work breakdown structure.
 I learned how to link dependent tasks, and assign resources (aka people) to tasks.

-When the department rolled out a new Software Development Life Cycle (SDLC) methodology, I was instructed on how to complete various templates.
-Our trainers emphasized which were required and which were optional.
+When the department rolled out a new Software Development Life Cycle (SDLC) methodology, I received instruction on how to complete various templates.
+Our trainers emphasized which we must do, and which were optional.

 As a new dev manager, I received training on how to fill in HR, budget, and equipment requisition forms.